04samuell/nz_birds/README.md

 [NZ Birds Website Link](https://leesa178.cspages.otago.ac.nz/cosc203/)

-## Known Issues

-Detail about known issues...
-When sorting and a value for male and female is given, the larger of the two is used

 ## Extra Features

-Sort results by weight/ length.

-The sorting works as follows:

-    - When I load the data in I add an additional JSON property max weight and max height

-    - This property deals with the case where male and female data is given e.g weight: male 50g female 35g
+To each bird object I added some extra data:

+- Min/Max Weight
+- Min/Max Height
+- Average Weight
+- Average Height

-    - All weight values are given in grams and all length values are given in cm
+All weight values are in grams for weight and centimetres for height.

-    - When the data is queried, the resulting array of birds objects is sorted based on the inputed sorting condition
+This allowed for the following features:

+> 1. Sorting

+The data can be sorted by both weight ot height in both ascending and descending.

+> 2. Advanced filtering

+By inputting a min and max weight/height value you can filter the results accordingly.
+The bird is displayed if **either** the min or max value is within the bounds of the filter radius.